 To be considered for a Wisconsin Public Service Foundation scholarship, applicants must:

-Applications must be received no later than February 1.
-Questions can be directed to Scholarship Assessment Service at 920-832-8322.
+Applications must be postmarked no later than February 1.

-Semi-finalists are selected based on rank-in-class and ACT or SAT-I scores.
+Semi-finalists are selected based on rank-in-class and ACT or SAT scores.
 Semi-finalists will be required to submit the following:

 - Biographical Questionnaire